ibm-cloud-docs/BlockStorage/data-security.md

 ## Securing your snapshots or replicated storage
 {: #SecureSnapshotBlock}

-All snapshots and replicas of encrypted file storage are also encrypted by default.
+All snapshots and replicas of encrypted Block Storage are also encrypted by default.
 This feature can’t be turned off on a volume basis.
 All cluster-to-cluster traffic is encrypted with TLS.

 ## Provisioning Storage with Encryption